CDN has been working to establish a framework for measuring the contribution of culture in the local government context since 2007.

 Article on related topic:

-How can the impact of cultural development work in local government be measured: Towards more effective planning and evaluation strategies?, Kim Dunphy (2010), Local-Global journal, ReGenerating Community: Arts, community and governance, Volume 7.
+Kim Dunphy (2010), How can the impact of cultural development work be measured: Towards more effective planning and evaluation strategies, Local-Global journal, ReGenerating Community: Arts, community and governance, Volume 7.